 This is NOT a definitive test for preeclampsia, there are other factors they consider.

-On the scale of protein it goes:
+On the scale of the amount of protein it goes:

 - Trace (being just a tiny bit — and each # increases)